cpp-tutor/learnmoderncpp-tutorial/09-classes-friends-and-polymorphism.md

 * Modify the original constructor to allow for `firstname` not being present.
 Hint: use a defaulted function parameter.
 What other function needs to be changed?

 * Try to create a default-constructed `Person`.
 What do you find?
+Now try to create a `public:` default constructor (with an empty parameter list).

 There is a third type of access specifier called `protected:`.
 Its meaning is the same as for `private:` except when inheritance is in use, when it means that (member functions defined within) derived classes have access to any members in the base class which were declared `protected:`.
 It's rare to find this in real code, although the next program we shall look at demonstrates its syntax and use.